MohamadYusuf/WebRx-Site/docs/component-registration.md

 });
 ```

-Note that it’s necessary to specify viewModel: { instance: object }, and not just viewModel: object.
+Note that it's necessary to specify viewModel: { instance: object }, and not just viewModel: object.
 This differentiates from the other cases below.

 ### An AMD module whose value describes a viewmodel